Stryker Hip-Replacement Lawsuit Lawyer

-The defective medical device lawyers at Auger & Auger are currently accepting new clients that that had hip replacements using the Stryker Rejuvenate or ABGII models.
+The defective medical device attorney at Auger & Auger Accident and Injury Lawyers are currently accepting new clients that had hip replacements using the Stryker Rejuvenate or ABGII models.
 If you have received a Stryker hip replacement, the attorneys at Auger & Auger may be able to represent you in a lawsuit against Stryker Orthopedics in order that you receive compensation for any your debilitating pain, loss of motion, medical costs and lost wages, including those related to having to undergo revision surgery.
 Even if you do not know which make or model implant you have, we can find that out at no cost to you.
 Call us today for your free and confidential consultation.

 Defective Stryker Hip Replacements